ShreuChaudhari/Certificate-Verification/README.md

 ├── details.sql
 ├── users.sql
 └── README.md

-Installation
+**Installation Guide**

-Clone the repository
+*1. Clone the Repository*
 git clone https://github.com/ShreuChaudhari/Certificate-Verification.git

+*3. Move the Project Folder*
-Move the project folder to your server directory
+Move the cloned folder to your local server directory.
 Example for XAMPP:
 xampp/htdocs/

-Import the database
+*3. Import the Database*

-Open phpMyAdmin
+Open phpMyAdmin.

-Create a new database
+Create a new database.

-Import the SQL files:
+Import the following SQL files: details.sql users.sql

-details.sql

-users.sql

-Configure the database connection
+4. Configure Database Connection

-Edit config.php and update the database credentials:
+Open the config.php file and update the database credentials if necessary.

 $servername = "localhost";
 $username = "root";
 $password = "";
 $dbname = "your_database_name";

+5. Start Local Server
-Start Apache and MySQL in XAMPP.
+Start the following services in XAMPP:
+Apache
+MySQL

+6. Run the Project
-Open the project in your browser:
+Open your browser and go to:
 http://localhost/Certificate-Verification
-Usage

-Login using the authentication system.
+*How the System Works:*

+1)The user logs into the system using authentication credentials.
-Enter the certificate ID in the verification field.
+2)The user enters a certificate ID in the verification form.

-The system searches the database for the certificate.
+3)The system queries the database for the certificate record.

-If the certificate exists, its details are displayed.
+4)If the certificate exists, its details are displayed.

-If the certificate is not found, it will show an invalid result.
+5)If the certificate does not exist, the system shows an invalid certificate message.

-Use Cases
+**Use Cases**

-Academic certificate verification
+Academic Certificate Verification

-Training or internship certificate validation

-Organization-issued certificate authentication

-Preventing fake certificate submissions

-Future Improvements
+Internship Certificate Validation
+Training Program Certificates
+Organizational Credential Authentication
+Preventing Fake Certificates

+**Future Enhancements**

+Possible improvements for the project include:
-QR code-based verification
+QR Code-based certificate verification

-Digital certificate generation
+Automated certificate generation

-Role-based admin dashboard
+Admin dashboard with analytics

-API integration for external verification

-Blockchain-based certificate storage
+API integration for external verification Blockchain-based certificate storage

-License
+**License**

-This project is for educational and demonstration purposes.
+This project is created for educational and demonstration purposes.